 Iceland was by far the most spontaneous and exciting adventure I have ever been on.
-The Nordic island attracts thousands of visitors every year.
-The most popular places to visit are generally in southern iceland.
+The nordic island attracts thousands of visitors every year.
+The most popular places to visit are generally in south Iceland.

-We traveled across Southern Iceland for a total of 4 days and 970km (602 miles).
+We traveled across South Iceland for a total of 4 days and 970km (602 miles).

 Below I have outlined the whole itinerary for the trip and what we got up to.
 Throughout this post, you will find links to all the accommodation and tour companies we used as well as some other useful information to help you if you visit Iceland.